-From resurgent racisms to longstanding Islamophobia, from settler colonial refusals of First Nations’ voice to border politics and migration debates, ‘free speech’ has been weaponised to target racialized communities and bolster authoritarian rule.
+From resurgent racisms to longstanding Islamophobia, from settler colonial refusals of First Nations voices to border politics and migration debates, ‘free speech’ has been weaponised to target racialized communities and bolster authoritarian rule.
 Unsettled Voices identifies the severe limitations and the violent consequences of ‘free speech debates’ typical of contemporary cultural politics, and explores the possibilities to combat racism when liberal values underpin emboldened white supremacy.

 What kind of everyday racially motivated speech is protected by such an interpretation of liberal ideology?
 How do everyday forms of social expression that vilify and intimidate find shelter through an inflation of the notion of freedom of speech?
 Furthermore, how do such forms refuse the idea that language can be a performative act from which harm can be derived?
-From First Nations song, to the sound of rubber bullets in the Occupied Palestinian Territories, to UK hate speech legislation, to the Australian Rules football pitch, racialized speech has conjured and shaped the subjectivities of multiple intersecting participants, reproducing new and problematic forms of precarity.
+Racialized speech has conjured and shaped the subjectivities of multiple intersecting participants, reproducing new and problematic forms of precarity.
+These vulnerabilities have been experienced from the sound of rubber bullets in the Occupied Palestinian Territories to UK hate speech legislation, to the spontaneous performace of a First Nations war dance on the Australian Rules football pitch.

 This book identifies the deep limitations and the violent consequences of the longstanding and constantly developing ‘free speech debates’ typical of so many contexts in the West, and explores the possibilities to combat racism when liberal values are ‘weaponized’ to target racialized communities.